pace-hakan/pace-bookstore/README.md

 ## How to Install
 To run this project on your localhost;

-+Clone the project
++ Clone the project
-+Go into the folder application
++ Go into the folder application
-+Copy the .env.example file to .env in the root folder +Open the .env file and change the database credentials according to your config +To get dependencies run
++ Copy the .env.example file to .env in the root folder
++ Open the .env file and change the database credentials according to your config
-+Run
++ To get dependencies run
++ Run
 ```
 git clone git@github.com:pace-hakan/pace-bookstore.git
 cd pace-bookstore